-UFO Activity Over The American MidwestFirst Published: October 13, 2018 Last updated: October 29th, 2018 Estimated Reading Time: 8 minutes
+UFO Activity Over The American MidwestFirst Published: October 13, 2018 Last updated: February 9th, 2019 Estimated Reading Time: 8 minutes Posted in: UFOs

 The American Midwest, or “Middle America”, is perhaps not the first place we would think of when thinking of UFO sightings and strange aerial activity.
 There is an abundance of sightings in sunny California, for example, and just as many in and around the famous states of New York and Florida.
 However, UFO sightings in such states as Nebraska, Iowa, North and South Dakota, Kansas, and Missouri are just as high, if not more so.
 And what’s more, in some cases, these sightings date back to before the start of the twentieth century.
 They don’t, however, always get the widespread attention they deserve.

 We have, for example, previously examined another of those midwestern states, Illinois, and the plethora of sightings and activity that has and still does occur there each year.
 While such locations as Chicago often receive top-billing when such sightings take place, this aerial activity is replicated across all the midwestern states of America.

 We will start, though, with an incident perhaps on par with the alleged Roswell crash.
 Except this occurred in 1884, near the little-known town of Max just outside of Dundy County, Nebraska.

 On the 6th June 1884, John W. Ellis, along with several hired hands (cowboys) were rounding up cattle on the open plains near Dundy County, Nebraska.
 It was coming to the end of the day, with the last of the light about to be swallowed by the oncoming night.
 Suddenly, an object, glowing brightly, flashed across the skies above them.
 With it came a “terrific whirring” sound.
 Each of the men stopped what they were doing and followed the object, watching it crash to the ground somewhere in the distance.